 We have found that proper clutch selection is critical to the life of your transmission as well as the rest of your drivetrain.
 For these extreme drag cars, this means an adjustable clutch.
 Having the ability to 'hit' the tire softer even with more power or RPM (and leave the line more like an automatic) will not only help keep your transmission in-tact, but it will also make the car easier to handle and much more consistent.
 You'll also have an advantage on days where the track surface or conditions aren't the greatest.
 To fully take advantage of an adjustable clutch, you need to monitor input shaft speed vs. engine speed.
 With the input speed sensor found in this transmission, you can monitor this data through your modern EFI system and use it to make the proper adjustments much more quickly versus trying to make changes based on sound or feel.

 The most common failure we have seen on high horsepower T56 and TR6060 transmissions is a damaged input gear and the mating gear of the countershaft.
 This can be an expensive repair as those are two of the most expensive parts found inside to be replaced.
 These gears become overheated, whether it be due to lack of fluid from hard acceleration (the fluid rushes to the rear of the trans during hard acceleration) or simply the extreme power.
 Being the most forward located gear in the box adds to the fluid supply issues.
 Also, the input gear and the mating gear of the countershaft are under load in all gears (except 4th which is 1:1 ratio) so it is easy to understand why it is the most common gear to fail.
-By adding bungs we provide you with a -6 AN fitting which you will plumb a fluid transfer pump into from the rear of the transmission (the original drain plug location).
-On the inside, there are aluminum tubes positioned to spray fluid directly in between the input gear and counter gear as well as one between third gear and the counter gear.
-These are positioned as such that as the transmission turns it is pulling that fluid between the gears.
+The Tick Performance Billet Front plate includes a much-improved bung and sprayer design which consists of a machined and welded bar that extrudes into the transmission, coating 2nd, 3rd, and 4th gears more evenly with oil.

 The gear set found in this transmission build uses 9310 material for exceptional strength.
 The gears have a re-engineered design and tooth profile as well as extra gear width wherever possible.
 When talking about extreme power levels and drag racing stick cars, it is inevitable that you will break something inside of your transmission eventually as nothing is bullet proof.
 By design, the G-force gearset is much easier to disassemble (this translates to cheaper labor costs for future rebuilds.)
 All bearings are either slip fit or can be pressed off of their respective shaft without damage, unlike a regular T56 or TR-6060.
 For example, if you break an input gear, you don't have to buy a new bearing as long as the bearing is still good.
 The counter shaft is a two piece design as opposed to one piece on a standard T56 or TR-6060, so if you break 3rd gear for example, you only have to buy the section of counter shaft that has third and fourth on it, not the full assembly.
-If you bang up the face plate lugs on the input gear, it splines off the input gear/shaft so you don't have to purchase a completely new input gear (like you would have to do if you were to bang up the welded-on face plate lugs of a T56 or TR-6060.)
 This is a racer minded gear set!